1stage/Aquarius-MX/src/rom/v2-0/README.md

 Bitwise Exclusive OR
 ### FORMAT:
  - XOR( *number1*, *number2* )
-   - Action: Returns the bitwise Exlusive OR of two numbers.
+   - Action: Returns the bitwise Exclusive OR of two numbers.
      - Both *number1* and *number2* must be between -32768 and 65535.
 ### EXAMPLE:
 ` PRINT HEX$(XOR($FFFF,$0808)) `